unifiedinbox/ue-docs/source/index.md

 A connector, which has to be added in the developer portal is a bridge between the service and the app.
 A service can be anything like facebook, twitter etc.
 The uri parameter part for this api call consists of three part
-1. Connector identifier (schema of uri)
+1. Connector identifier (scheme of uri)
 2. Service accesstoken
 3. Service domain name
 The "name" parameter is used to identify the connection for the user, which is required for the further api calls using this connection.